Thearkhamknight/Object-detection/README.md

 }
 ```
 ## Credit to Yuki Takahashi:
+As I stated before, the driving-object-detection repository and the notebooks in this repository are the original creation of Yuki Takahashi, all credit
+goes to him.
 The original README file created by Mr. Takahashi is in driving-object-detection.
 Also inside Mr. Takahashi's driving-object-detection repository is a requirements text file and a setup environment script 'setup_env.sh'.
 Many of the scripts used to run this notebook are copyrighted by the Tensorflow authors and licensed under the Apache License, Version 2.0 (the
  "License").
 A copy of the license can be obtained at
 http://www.apache.org/licenses/LICENSE-2.0